Active Learning for Crowd-Sourced Databases: Introduction

 \section{Introduction}

-Crowd-sourced market places like Amazon's Mechanical Turk have made it easy to recruit a crowd of people for performing tasks that are difficult for computers, including performing entity resolution~\cite{crowd-er,active-sampling,Qurk}, audio transcription, image annotation~\cite{Bigham:2010:VNR:1866029.1866080}, sentiment analysis~\cite{sentiment-twitter}, and document summarization and editing~\cite{Bernstein:2010:SWP:1866029.1866078}.
-Many of these can be thought of as database problems, where each item is a row in a table with some missing attributes (labels) that need to be supplied by crowd workers, giving rise to a new generation of database systems, known as \emph{crowd-sourced databases}~\cite{crowdDB, CrowdForge, deco, Qurk}.
+Crowd-sourcing marketplaces, such as Amazon's Mechanical Turk, have made it easy to recruit a crowd of people to perform tasks that are difficult for computers, such as entity resolution~\cite{arasu-er,active-sampling,Qurk,sarawagi-er,crowd-er}, image annotation~\cite{vision-al}, and sentiment analysis~\cite{sentiment-twitter}.
+Many of these tasks can be modeled as database problems, where each item is represented as a row with some missing attributes (labels) that the crowd workers supply.
+This has given rise to a new generation of database systems, called \emph{crowd-sourced databases}~\cite{crowdDB, CrowdForge, Qurk, deco}, that enable users to issue more powerful queries by combining human-intensive tasks with traditional query processing techniques.
+Figure~\ref{fig:arch} provides a few examples of such queries, where part of the query is processed by the machine (e.g., whether the word ``iPad'' appears in a tweet) while the \emph{human-intensive} part is sent to the crowd for labeling (e.g., to decide if the tweet has a positive sentiment).